 Engineering controls are used to remove a hazard or place a barrier between the worker and the hazard.
-Well-designed engineering controls are interactions to provide this high level of protection.
+Well-designed engineering confictive in protecting workers and will typically be independent of worker interactions to provide this high level of protection.
 The basic types of engineering controls are: Process controls which involve changing the way a job activity or process is done to reduce the risk.
-Enclosure and/or isolation of emission source which keeps a selected hazard "physically" away from the worker and ventilation that stra "removes" air in the work environment.
-Ventilation can remove or dilute an air contaminant if designed properly.
+Enclosure and/or isolation of emission source which keeps a selected hazard "physically" away from the worker and ventilation that strating "removes" air in the work environment.
+Ventilation can remove or dilute an air contaminant if designed property.
 The design of a ventilation the particular process and chemical or contaminant in use.
 Employers may need to use multiple types of controls to prevent employee overexposure.
 General exhaust is adequate under normal operating conditions.
 If risk of overexposure exists, wear SAA approved respirator.
-Correct 1 adequate protection.
+Correct adequate protection.
 Provide adequate ventilation in warehouse or closed storage areas.
-Air contaminants generated in the workplace pro- "escape" velocities which, in turn, determine the "capture velocities" of fresh circulating air required to effectively remove the contaminant tegically "adds" and on system must match fit is essential to obtain possess varying Appropriate engineering controls Type of Contaminant: Air Speed: solvent, vapours, degreasing etc., evaporating from tank (in still air) 0.25-0.5 m/s (50-100 f/min) aerosols, fumes from pouring operations, intermittent container filling, low speed conveyer transfers, welding, spray drift, plating acid fumes, pickling (released at low velocity into zone of active generation) 0.5-1 m/s (100-200 f/min.) direct spray, spray painting in shallow booths, drum filling, conveyer loading, crusher dusts, gas discharge (active generation into zone of rapid air motion) 1-2.5 m/s (200-500 f/min) grinding, abrasive blasting, tumbling, high speed wheel generated dusts (released at high initial velocity into zone of very high rapid air motion).
+Air contaminants generated in the workplace prove the contaminant is "escape" velocities which, in turn, determine the "capture velocities" of fresh circulating air required to effectively remove the contaminant tegically "adds" and on system must match fit is essential to obtain possess varying Appropriate engineering controls Type of Contaminant: Air Speed: solvent, vapours, degreasing etc., evaporating from tank (in still air) 0.25-0.5 m/s (50-100 f/min) aerosols, fumes from pouring operations, intermittent container filling, low speed conveyer transfers, welding, spray drift, plating acid fumes, pickling (released at low velocity into zone of active generation) 0.5-1 m/s (100-200 f/min.) direct spray, spray painting in shallow booths, drum filling, conveyer loading, crusher dusts, gas discharge (active generation into zone of rapid air motion) 1-2.5 m/s (200-500 f/min) grinding, abrasive blasting, tumbling, high speed wheel generated dusts (released at high initial velocity into zone of very high rapid air motion).
 2.5-10 m/s (500-2000 f/min.)
-Within each range the appropriate value depends on: •
+Within each range the appropriate value depends on: